 Todd Brown is a doctoral candidate in Environmental Psychology at the CUNY Graduate Center.
-Overall, his empirically focused psychosocial research lies at the intersection of race and architectural design, with a desired outcome of environmental justice and social equity in urban design and planning.
-His dissertation research seeks to explore the visual cues that generate spatial and social imaginaries of the built environment.
-In this line of inquiry, he is interrogating what environmental elements—such as design features and other physical properties—are used in the development of a different individuals’ environmental schema about the unseen socio-physical and racial characteristics of various urban spaces.
+Overall, his empirically focused psychosocial research lies at the intersection of race, space and place with a desired outcome of increased environmental justice and social equity in architecture, urban design and planning.
+His dissertation research explores the sensory cues that generate spatial and social imaginaries of the built environment.
+In this line of inquiry, he is interrogating what environmental elements—such as design features and other physical properties—are used in the development of different individuals’ environmental schema about the socio-physical and racial characteristics of various urban spaces.
 His previous research has examined the relationship between the perception of architectural space as racialized and its evaluation and meaning.
 In this research, he examined the role of architecture in the social dynamics of gentrification by exploring the effects of perceived spatial whiteness/non-whiteness on the perception and evaluation of architectural spaces.

 Todd currently serves on the faculty at Queens College’s Urban Studies Department and at the Fashion Institute of Technology in the Social Sciences Department.
 In 2017, Todd had the honor of being appointed Assistant Adjunct Professor of Architecture, Planning and Preservation at Columbia University’s Graduate School of Architecture, Planning and Preservation (GSAPP) where he served as a roving critic for the Core I Master of Architecture studios for the fall semester.
 He continues to serve as a design critic for the GSAPP Core I studios.